-Immigration laws are some of the most complex in the books, and navigating through the maze of immigration regulation can be a significant challenge.
+Immigration laws are some of the most complex laws and navigating through the maze of immigration regulation can be a significant challenge.
 This section is designed to provide individuals with basic information on immigration laws and some of the processes required for immigrating to the U.S. Below you will find articles covering immigrants who have the intention of permanently living and/or working there, although U.S. immigration laws also cover entry into the country for almost any purpose -- including temporary stays.
 Choose a link from the list below for introductory information on immigration and citizenship.

 Lawful permanent residents (LPRs) are also referred to as "green card holders," despite the fact that the residency document hasn't been green for a very long time.
 LPRs, as the name suggests, reside permanently in the United States.
-They are authorized to work for any employer without additional documentation and, within certain restrictions, can enter and leave the country at-will.
+They are authorized to work for any employer without additional documentation and, within certain restrictions, can enter and leave the country at will.

 Residency is typically acquired when a family member or employer applies for the beneficiary to obtain status.
 There are a limited number of applications that permit an immigrant to file for themselves and certain humanitarian programs that also lead to residency.